va7deo/zerowing/README.md

 - Upright cabinets use a **2L3B** control panel layout.
 Cocktail cabinets use a **2L3B** control panel layout on opposite sides of the cabinet. <br><br>
 - If the cabinet type is set to table, the screen inverts for cocktail mode with turned based two player gameplay. <br><br>
-- Push button 3 may have no function in game, but corresponds to the hardware service menu, depending on the title. <br><br>
+- Push button 3 may have no function in-game, but corresponds to the hardware service menu in OutZone.
+The "Scroll Debug" adds a button combination and is not tied to the keyboard handler. <br><br>

 ### Keyboard Handler